UW-Hydro/VIC/docs/FAQ/FAQ.md

     *   We have not yet performed rigorous testing of any VIC versions on 64-bit platforms.
 At this point, users must assume some risk when running VIC in a 64-bit environment.
 We hope to look into this further in the future.
     *   VIC's numerical schemes may be partially responsible for differences.
 VIC uses simple first-order forward difference schemes for most of its computations, although VIC 4.1.1 and later have the option to use an implicit scheme to model soil temperatures.

     In summary, probably the best thing you can do at this point is to upgrade to the latest version of VIC and see if turning off the "-g" option is sufficient to speed up your code without invoking any compiler optimization options.
-If running with `FROZEN_SOIL` or `FULL_ENERGY` set to `TRUE`, setting `IMPLICIT` to `TRUE` may make VIC's results more stable as well.s
+If running with `FROZEN_SOIL` or `FULL_ENERGY` set to `TRUE`, setting `IMPLICIT` to `TRUE` may make VIC's results more stable as well.

     It is worth noting that users have reported similar problems with other hydrologic models.
 See Martyn Clark's "numerical daemons" paper.